Looking (TV series): Production

 HBO ordered an eight-episode first season of Looking on May 14, 2013.
 The pilot episode was written by series creator Michael Lannan, based on his 2011 short film Lorimer, and directed by Andrew Haigh.
 Principal photography for the first season began in the San Francisco Bay Area on September 16, 2013, and concluded on November 7, 2013.
 The series premiered on January 19, 2014.

 In February 2014, Lannan confirmed that the writers were already exploring ideas for a potential second season.
 This was supported by Nick Hall, HBO's director of comedy, who noted that the network was not focused solely on initial live viewership, emphasizing that total audience metrics—including On Demand and HBO Go—were also considered indicators of performance.

 On February 26, 2014, HBO officially renewed Looking for a second season.
 The second season premiered on January 11, 2015.

 Despite critical acclaim, the series was canceled following its second season due to declining ratings.
 In response, fans launched an online petition advocating for the continuation of the show.
 HBO later confirmed that a feature-length film would be produced to provide closure to the series.
 Cast member Raúl Castillo revealed in an interview with Vulture that filming for the film was scheduled to begin in September 2015 and that the runtime would be approximately two hours.
 The film premiered on June 2, 2016, at the Frameline Film Festival in San Francisco and was subsequently broadcast on HBO on July 23, 2016.

+Both seasons and the feature-length film participated in the San Francisco "Scene in San Francisco Incentive Program" administered by the San Francisco Film Commission.

+Filming locations in the first season included the USS Hornet Museum, the Morrison Planetarium, Zuni Café, the Stud bar, and Mission Dolores Park.
+The area around Castro Theatre, such as Orphan Andy's diner, was where the last scene was shot.
+The goodbye scene between Patrick and Kevin took place at the Van Ness station entrance next to 1525 Market Street building.
+Their last coffee was filmed at Philz's in Dogpatch on 1258 Minnesota Street.
+The wedding scene in the film took place under the ceremonial rotunda outside the Board of Supervisors chamber at San Francisco City Hall in front of the bronze bust of Harvey Milk.